JimHenegan/Make-BLSA-Open-and-Permissioned-Datasets-for-GAAIN/readme.md

 For example:

 ```
-path_to_sharing_folder = "~/National Institutes of Health/NIA BLSA - 4-Sharing"
+path_to_sharing_data_csv_folder = "~/National Institutes of Health/NIA BLSA - 4-Sharing/data-csv"
 ```

 #### If you haven't  synced `4-Sharing` folder to your computer ...

-Alternatively, if you haven't synced the `4-Sharing` folder to your computer, then download the required datasets from the SPO site and point `path_to_sharing_folder` to the location of the downloaded datasets:
+Alternatively, if you haven't synced the `4-Sharing` folder to your computer, then download the required datasets from the SPO site and point `path_to_sharing_data_csv_folder` to the location of the downloaded datasets:

 ```
-path_to_sharing_folder = "path/to/downloaded/datasets"
+path_to_sharing_data_csv_folder = "path/to/downloaded/datasets"
 ```

 Here is a list of the datasets you'll have to download from [the `4-Sharing/data-csv` folder of the BLSA SPO site](https://nih.sharepoint.com/:f:/r/sites/NIA-BLSA/Data/4-Sharing/data-csv?csf=1&web=1&e=E0cF6Z):